tweedegolf/storage-abstraction/publish/AdapterMinioS3/README.md

-# Cloudflare R2 S3 Adapter
+# MinIO S3 Adapter

-This adapter provides an abstraction layer over the S3 API of Cloudflare R2 cloud storage.
-It extends `AdapterAmazonS3` and overrides some methods because the implementation of Cloudflare is not fully compatible.
+This adapter provides an abstraction layer over the S3 API of MinIO cloud storage.
+It extends `AdapterAmazonS3` and overrides some methods because the implementation of MinIO is not fully compatible.

 The adapter is one of the adapters that is meant to be used as a plugin of the [Storage Abstraction package](https://www.npmjs.com/package/@tweedegolf/storage-abstraction).
 However it can be used standalone as well, see [below](#standalone).